virtualritz/nsi-docs/docs/c-api.rst

    )

-This function deletes any attribute with a name which matches the ``name`` parameter on the specified object.
+This function deletes any attribute with a name which matches the ``name`` argument on the specified object.
 There is no way to delete an attribute only for a specific time value.

 Deleting an attribute resets it to its default value.